I believe one of the biggest barriers to adequate savings is simply not getting started soon enough with your short-term and retirement investing.

-That’s okay for some, but not for most.
+And that’s okay for some, but not for most.
 Most people are turned off by investing and never really get into it because of the multitude of choices.

 The way I see it, there are two types of investing you can do:

 - Taxable – This is the area of investing that should take a back seat for most people.
 Only go here if you’ve exhausted all options above.
-If you do invest in this area, please don’t use money that could be securing your retirement or your kid’s college.
+If you do invest in this area, please don’t use money that could be securing your retirement or your children’s college.

 Again, that’s just my take on things.
 I’m sure there are people who could argue against it.
 To me it’s just the simple way to approach things.
 Here’s more…